 The story behind Nyss

-Innovation often starts with a crisis...
+Innovation often starts with a crisis

 Our crisis was the Sierra Leone cholera outbreak in 2012.
 The disease causes acute diarrhea and vomiting, leading to a rapid loss of fluids.
 Without treatment, the disease can be fatal.
 In Sierra Leone, cholera was spreading in rural areas which were hard to reach.
-The lack of health clinics meant that people were left untreated, leading to a rapid spread of the highly infectious disease.
+The lack of available health clinics meant that people were going untreated, leading to a rapid spread of the highly infectious disease.

 Tapping into local knowledge

-The Sierra Leone Red Cross Society responded by setting up oral rehydration points (ORPs) to treat the 22 000+ people affected.
+The Sierra Leone Red Cross Society responded by setting up oral rehydration points (ORPs) to treat the 22,000+ people affected.
 At the ORPs, patients received oral rehydration salts and first aid, with volunteers logging details of each visit.
 As such, each of these ORPs held key information which could allow us to stop the outbreak.
 Volunteers knew everything about the communities they were in and had information about how and where the disease was spreading.
 But we couldn’t access this information in an efficient manner.
-Supervisors were driving around on motorbikes, collecting information and entering it into a spreadsheet — a process which took too long to be able for us to respond to what was going on in real-time.
+Supervisors were driving around on motorbikes, collecting information and entering it into a spreadsheet — a process which took too long for us to be able to respond to what was going on in real-time.
 In short, the cholera outbreak in Sierra Leone demonstrated the need for a better information system.

 Innovating to meet humanitarian needs

-Following the cholera outbreak, Norwegian Red Cross tested different community-based surveillance (CBS) systems during the Ebola outbreak in Sierra Leone and during the plague outbreak in Madagascar.
-However, all the systems tested required a lot of manual follow-ups from people.
+Following the cholera outbreak, Norwegian Red Cross tested different community-based surveillance (CBS) systems during the 2014/15 Ebola outbreak in Sierra Leone and during the 2017 plague outbreak in Madagascar.
+However, all the systems tested required a lot of manual follow-up from people.
 This proved the need for a tool that could both register and analyze data, while still being easy to use for local volunteers and National Societies.

 Co-creation and support from volunteers